ybr-nx/ocis/docs/ocis/getting-started.md

 ### Binaries

+The easiest way is to set up from the go binary on a local machine.
+The oCIS binary defaults to [https://localhost:9200](https://localhost:9200) which is only accessible from a web browser that runs on the same machine.

-The binaries for different platforms are downloadable at [our download mirror](https://download.owncloud.com/ocis/ocis/) or on [GitHub](https://github.com/owncloud/ocis/releases).
+The binaries for different platforms can be downloaded from [our download mirror](https://download.owncloud.com/ocis/ocis/) or on [GitHub](https://github.com/owncloud/ocis/releases).
 Latest binaries from the master branch can be found at [our download mirrors testing section](https://download.owncloud.com/ocis/ocis/testing/).

 ```console
 # for mac